HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - measurement_function_interpolate_time
-     - measurement_function_interpolate_time_skyradiance
-     - measurement_function_interpolate_wav
-     - measurement_function_interpolate
-   * - Measurement function used to interpolate the irradiance scans at the timestamp of the upwelling radiance (for the computation of the reflectance).
+     - Measurement function used to interpolate the irradiance scans at the timestamp of the upwelling radiance (for the computation of the reflectance).
+     - e.g., InterpolationTimeLinearCoscorrected
+   * - measurement_function_interpolate_time_skyradiance
      - Measurement function used to interpolate the downwelling radiance scans (for water network only) at the timestamp of the upwelling radiance (for the air-water interface reflectance correction).
+     - e.g., WaterNetworkInterpolationSkyRadianceLinearCoscorrected
+   * - measurement_function_interpolate_wav
      - Measurement function used to interpolate the irradiance scans at the wavelengths of the upwelling radiance.
-   * - e.g., InterpolationTimeLinearCoscorrected
-     - e.g., WaterNetworkInterpolationSkyRadianceLinearCoscorrected
      - e.g., InterpolationWavLinear